“What did you notice?”

 4. Give your answer.
 (I tend to say something like, “I noticed how everyone contributed in their own way and appreciated learning from each of you.”)

 5. Go around the room.
 Listen.
-Offer the kindest attention and warmest eye contact you can muster for each person.
-If someone needs prompting, ask, “What did you notice?” or the more advanced form, “What’s one thing you noticed?”
+Offer the kindest attention and warmest eye contact you can muster.
+If someone needs help, ask, “What did you notice?” or the more advanced form, “What’s one thing you noticed?”

 6. When everyone has had a chance to speak, you’re done.